GhazanfarMir/laravel-companies-house/README.md

 ## Questions
 Feel free to submit an issue if you have any issues.

+## Contributing
+ - Fork it!
+ - Create your feature branch: git checkout -b my-new-feature
+ - Commit your changes: git commit -m 'Add some feature'
+ - Push to the branch: git push -u origin my-new-feature
+ - Submit a pull request - cheers!

 ## License

 MIT License 2017 - Ghazanfar Mir